 The contents of the trunk includes more than 3.100 undelivered letters, of which 577 unopened, written in Dutch, English, French, Italian, Latin and Spanish.
 For unknown reasons, once they arrived in The Hague, the letters were never delivered to their intended recipients and have been preserved instead by a postmaster named Simon de Brienne.

 To penetrate the layers of folded paper from the Renaissance, the study authors used an X-ray microtomography scanner designed in the dental research laboratories of the Queen Mary University of London (QMU).

 The researchers designed the scanner to be super sensitive, having the task of mapping the minerals contained in a tooth.
-“It was important to use such an invaluable tool in dental research.
-This high sensitivity made it possible to read some types of ink on paper and parchment ”, he said in a statement on co-author of the study Graham Davis, QMU Professor of 3D X-ray Imaging.
+"It was important to use such an instrument, which is invaluable in dental research.
+This high sensitivity made it possible to read some types of ink on paper and parchment," he said. said in a statement on co-author of the study Graham Davis, QMU Professor of 3D X-ray Imaging.